 4. Bring your own GPS.

 A GPS navigation system can really be a stress-saver on your Hawaii vacation.
+You could also use a navigation app on your mobile phone.
 (Andy and I are convinced that our GPS navigation system has saved our marriage. 🙂 ) The rental car companies will charge you $9.95 or more per day plus tax.

 5. Snag a discount.